open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 }
 ```

 The generated Typescript above heavily relies on [Lit](https://lit.dev/) to keep your web component both fast and simple.
-Here are some important facts to take away from this code in regards to the tests we'll investigate next:
+Here are some important facts to take away from this code regarding the tests we'll investigate next:

 - the class definition leverages the [`LitElement`](https://lit.dev/docs/api/LitElement/) base class, so check out [lit.dev](https://lit.dev) for more information about what that means when we get to adding new functionality in later installments
-- the [`property` decorator](https://lit.dev/docs/api/decorators/#property) it being leveraged to upgrade a couple of properties to being both reactive and bound to attributes on the element
+- the [`property` decorator](https://lit.dev/docs/api/decorators/#property) is being leveraged to upgrade a couple of properties to be both reactive and bound to attributes on the element
 - the [`html` template literal](https://lit.dev/docs/templates/overview/) from is being leveraged to performantly render out template
-- the [`@` sigil](https://lit.dev/docs/components/events/#listening-to-events) is being leveraged to declaratively listen to events on elements within out template
+- the [`@` sigil](https://lit.dev/docs/components/events/#listening-to-events) is being leveraged to declaratively listen to events on elements within our template

 ## The tests

 In our tests, a web component defined by our `TestingComponents` class is ensured to have the following characteristics:

 1. it has a default title "Hey there" and counter 5
-2. it increases the counter on button click
+2. it increases the counter on button clicks
 3. it can override the title via attribute
 4. it asses the a11y audit

-Defaults, interactivity, customization, and accessibility, these form a great baseline for testing most web UI, so let's look closer at how this is done for our `&lt;testing-components&gt;` element, and what else might be useful in these areas.
+Defaults, interactivity, customization, and accessibility, form a great baseline for testing most web UI, so let's look closer at how this is done for our `&lt;testing-components&gt;` element, and what else might be useful in these areas.

 ### Defaults